njuve/Cousera/README.md

 # README
-This is a notes of machine learning couser of cousera taught by Andrew Ng.
+This is notes of machine learning couser of cousera taught by Andrew Ng.